 Reinstating a deregistered company

-Reinstatement will restore a company to Registered as if it was never deregistered.
+Reinstatement will restore a company to registered as if it was never deregistered.

-To apply to ASIC for reinstatement, you:
+To apply to ASIC for reinstatement of a company as a director, secretary or member, you:

-This is Information Sheet 4 (INFO 4), reissued in April 2016.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.

 This information sheet was reissued in July 2018.